 Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours to meet your ship at King George Island.
 Your first glimpse of Antarctica's dramatic landscapes will be from a unique perspective, as your plane descends for landing in the South Shetland Islands.
 After landing, stretch your legs with a one-mile walk to shore before transferring by Zodiac to your ship to set sail for the Antarctic Peninsula!

 There are few places in the world as evocative as Antarctica.
-As you approach the White Continent, feel your excitement and awe grow in anticipation.
-Much of Antarctica is indescribable and can only be fully appreciated with your own eyes.
+As your ship approaches the White Continent, you may be overcome by feelings of excitement and awe.
+Antarctica is indescribable and can only be fully appreciated through your own eyes.

-As the captain and expedition team keep their eyes out for whales and seabirds, you’ll be alerted to any new sightings.
-A team of expert lecturers will also provide in-depth explanations of the geology, history, and wildlife of the region.
+As your captain and expedition team keep a lookout for whales and seabirds, you’ll be alerted to any new sightings.
+Your team of expert presenters will deepen your experience with explanations of the glaciology, history and wildlife of the region.

-Your expedition team will accompany you along the way, providing insights into the places you visit.
+Your expedition team will accompany you all along the way, providing insights into the places you visit.